You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 Yes, blue light suppresses melatonin, but so does bright white light, bright green light, and any light above ~50 lux hitting your retina after sunset.
 The issue isn't your phone's blue pixels—it's staring at a bright screen in an otherwise dark room.

-What actually works:
+What works:

 - Dim your environment after sunset: Use lamps instead of overhead lights.
-Overhead lights mimic the sun's position (above you), creating additional circadian confusion.
+Overhead lights mimic the sun's position (above you), creating circadian confusion.

 - Use red/amber lighting: These wavelengths don't suppress melatonin.
 Consider red bulbs or salt lamps in bedrooms and bathrooms.